btcpayserver/btcpayserver-docker/README.md

 First step is to make sure you have a domain name pointing to your host, and that port `443` and `80` and externally accessible.
 Let's assume it is `btcpay.example.com`.

-You also want to support litecoin, bitcoin and clightning and having HTTPS automatically configured by nginx.
+If you want to support litecoin, bitcoin and clightning and having HTTPS automatically configured by nginx.

 ```bash
 # Log as root